tmikus/python-monorepo/README.md

 ## Creating packages

-To create a new package, simply create a new folder in the root of the project with the name of the package and the following directory structure:
+To create a new package, simply create a new folder in the root of the project with the name of the package and the following directory structure.
+The structure below is based on the [official Python packaging guide](https://packaging.python.org/tutorials/packaging-projects/) and the official comparison between [src layout vs flat layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).

 ```text
 myPackage